 An absolute return goal for active UK stock pickers

 If I’m going to suggest an absolute return target, what should it be?

 I do hear “10% a year” bandied around quite a lot.
-I think that might be achievable by some investors over the long-term, but it may be too hard to reliably achieve over the medium-term (5 years) which is where most portfolios are measured.
+I think that might be achievable by some investors over the long term, but it may be too hard to reliably achieve over the medium term (5 years) which is where most portfolios are measured.

-There is no magic to measuring performance over 5 years, I just think it’s a good timeframe which is not too short (where the random market will dominate performance) and not too long (where you may lose faith in your skills if you underperform for several years in a row).
+There is no magic to measuring performance over 5 years, I just think it’s a good timeframe that is not too short (where the random market will dominate performance) and not too long (where you may lose faith in your skills if you underperform for several years in a row).

 Rather than just picking a number out of the air, such as 10% a year, I think a reasonable goal for an actively managed, UK-focused, relatively defensive, relatively large-cap portfolio like mine would be to beat the UK market’s long-run rate of return over any given 5-year period.

-Fortunately the UK’s long-term returns have already been published in the Barclays Equity Gilts Study.
+Fortunately, the UK’s long-term returns have already been published in the Barclays Equity Gilts Study.
 It shows that over more than a century UK equities have returned an annualised rate of return of 5% after inflation.